HearthSim/proto-extractor/README.md

 > Compile and run the `Mono-Extractor` project!

 You can download the Mono tools from [their site](http://www.mono-project.com/download/).
-Their `msbuild` executable should automatically restore dependant packages.
+Their `msbuild` executable should automatically restore dependent packages.
 The resulting binary is called 'mono-extractor.exe'.

 # Usage